galvestontx/malicious_prosecution/README.md

 If you are a developer or have other skills you wish to contribute to further this noble effort please email inspector.general@galvestontx.co .
 Hundreds if not Thousands of pages and documents will be released on this page throughout the year.
 Social media link will be provided for those wishing to connect.

+---
+***Upcoming Schedule***

+---
+After the 8 remaining files are uploaded, Galvestontx.co will begin development of a DApp to supplant the county and state governments within two years, and invite everyone to join.

 # Building

 ## 1. Install rustc, cargo and rustfmt.